Scientific Fundamentals: Understanding Laws and Variables in Research

 When design an experiment, scientists must identify all factors that could potentially influence the outcome and decide which to control.
 Common control variables include:

-use the same instruments, reagents, or materials across trials -
+- Equipment and materials use the same instruments, reagents, or materials across trials

-age, gender, health status, or genetic background of test subjects -
+- Subject characteristics age, gender, health status, or genetic background of test subjects

-when measurements are ttakenand how recollective the experiment run -
+- Timing and duration when measurements are ttakenand how recollective the experiment run

 For example, in a plant growth experiment test the effect of different fertilizers, control variables might include the amount of water, sunlight exposure, soil type, temperature, and pot size.